|Me, watching Strictly.|

 So the cold weather is definitely here (in the UK).
 We’ve had a gas leak this week (my house, not the UK), meaning the authorities came out and literally capped us off.
 We have no heating. hot water or cooker, and won’t for a few more days.
 As much as I am giving myself a daily heart attack with ice showers, I am sadistically enjoying the cold cleansing.
 A wiser person would boil the kettle and fill the sink, alas, yours truly is cleansing with ice-cold water, acid’ing and then going to town with hyaluronic acids.
 My skin is traditionally dehydrated at this time of year anyway, and this week it has honestly felt a tad ‘prune-ish’, so I’ve been digging out all of my HA products, which reminded me that I meant to do this post before it got deep into winter…

 Hyaluronic Acid is present in our skin, but sadly our ability to both produce it and hold on to it decreases as we age.
 Its function in the skin however, isn’t to simply ‘moisturise’.
 It’s much more important than that.
-HA is probably the single most multi-tasking ingredient we use in skincare.
-Although it does hydrate by holding moisture on the skin, it also works as an antioxidant, prevents loss of elasticity, stimulates collagen and plumps the appearance of the skin.
-Crucial at this time of year, it is also anti-inflammatory and anti-bacterial, key for those of you that suffer from broken skin conditions whether from spots, acne, eczema, rosacea or perioral dermatitis.
+HA is a great ingredient when used correctly.
+Although it does hydrate by holding moisture on the skin, it can also help to work as an antioxidant, prevent loss of elasticity, stimulate collagen and plump the appearance of the skin.

 There are numerous HA products on the market, and in the case of most of them, you do get what you pay for.
 Hyaluronic acid comes in all sizes, and in general, the smaller, the more able to penetrate, the more expensive.
 One size literally does not fit all.